 To find out when a context menu choice was chosen, implement onContextItemSelected() on the activity.
 Note that you only get the MenuItem instance that was chosen in this callback.
 As a result, if your activity has two or more context menus, you may want to ensure they have unique menu item identifiers for all their choices, so you can tell them apart in this callback.
+Also, you can call getMenuInfo() on the MenuItem to get the ContextMenu.ContextMenuInfo you received in onCreateContextMenu().
 Otherwise, this callback behaves the same as onOptionsItemSelected() as is described above.